991jo/bgpfilterguide/guides/no_transit_leaks.md

 There was a presentation at Nanog by Job Snijders that explains more about the topic.
 [Presentation in PDF](https://www.nanog.org/sites/default/files/Snijders_Everyday_Practical_Bgp.pdf)

-Be aware that you need to manually check the prefix list as you could peer with for instance Microsoft of other parties on the list..
+Be aware that you need to manually check the prefix list as you could peer with for instance Microsoft or other parties on the list..
 So you need to do a quick sanity check on the AS numbers to fit your need.

 Target import policy :  customers and IXP peering